The governing body is made up of elected parent representatives, local community members and staff.

 Mark Emmerson (Term of Office 2015 – 2019)

 I have 13 years experience as a control and restraint instructor within the Prison service working with people who’s ages ranged from 8 years old to 85.
-My daughter currently undertakes her education in Year Four.
 I have undertaken the role of Governor on the Finance and General purposes committee since September 2015 and have been an active member of the PSA since my daughter joined the school.
 I am just starting in my term as a Governor however I feel that I the ability to assist in putting Central primary into the forefront of our community within my role In the future.

 Mark does not have any registered interests.